 Often, the most profitable method of selling equipment is to a third-party buyer outside of your organization.
 This market is more competitive lending itself to additional buyers, but venturing into it will create a little extra work.
 Whether you find an auction site or a specific buyer, advertising your equipment, arranging terms of payment, and negotiating shipping will come along with the territory.

-There are many established companies who buy used or unwanted laboratory equipment.
+There are many established companies that buy used or unwanted laboratory equipment.
 These companies have been doing it for years and have the process streamlined.
 By providing them a few details (e.g. make, model, age, accessories, functionality, etc.) and digital photos, a quote can often be provided electronically.
-It may be necessary for prospective buyers to inspect equipment prior to an offer.
+It may be necessary for prospective buyers to inspect the equipment prior to an offer.
 But most companies will make an offer without inspection as they have substantial experience in assessing laboratory equipment.

 National Laboratory Sales is interested in purchasing unwanted laboratory furniture!
 Whether your laboratory is going through changes; or if you are ready for a new look, they are interested in helping you get rid of your unwanted furniture.
 Call them at 815-670-6400 so they can help convert the problem of unwanted furniture into an opportunity, and maybe even generate extra funds for your lab.